A Death in the Family (comics): In other media

 Bruce Timm and Paul Dini considered adapting "A Death in the Family" for Batman: The Animated Series (1992–1995), but decided it was too violent.
 Instead, they omitted the Jason character and incorporated some of his characteristics in Tim when the series was rebranded as The New Batman Adventures (1997–1999).
 The story was eventually adapted in the comic book sequel Batman: The Adventures Continue (2020), written by Dini and Alan Burnett and penciled by Ty Templeton.
 In The Adventures Continue, the Joker and Harley Quinn kidnap Jason, and the Joker beats him with a crowbar with intent to kill him.
 Harley objects to killing a child and finds Batman, who arrives as the warehouse is engulfed in flames due to hydrogen tanks.
 A wounded Jason begs for Batman to kill the Joker, but Batman instead tries to save him; Jason attempts to stop Batman but knocks over more hydrogen tanks, causing the explosion and his apparent death.
+Elements of Jason Todd's torture at the Joker's hands are later incorporated into Batman Beyond: Return of the Joker, with Tim Drake taking Jason's place.

 Elements from "A Death in the Family" were incorporated in the 2010 DC Universe Animated Original Movies film Batman: Under the Red Hood, an adaptation of "Under the Hood" directed by Brandon Vietti.
 In the film, Ra's al Ghul (Jason Isaacs) hires the Joker (John DiMaggio) to distract Batman (Bruce Greenwood) and Jason (Jensen Ackles) while he destroys Europe's financial districts.
 They follow the Joker to Bosnia, where he kills Jason in similar fashion to "A Death in the Family".
 An interactive film adaptation, Batman: Death in the Family, was released in 2020.
 The film is a sequel to Under the Red Hood, Vietti again directing.
 The cast of Red Hood returned to reprise their roles, with the exception of Vincent Martella, who replaced Ackles.
 Similar to the voting system from the comic, the film allows viewers to determine if Jason lives or dies, leading to different scenarios that see him become Red Hood, Hush, or Red Robin.